We drive patient-affecting childhood cancer clinical trials, expanding how research is done.

 Precision medicine is the future of cancer treatment.
 We are helping kids now with targeted therapies and oral drugs with low side effects aimed at preventing or treating relapse without punitive, long-term side effects.

 Our community of clinicians, scientists, parents, and supporters has built an international infrastructure and team of research and clinical collaborators to ensure kids have access to these therapies.
-The Beat Childhood Cancer Research Consortium is made up of nearly 50 children's hospitals and research institutions in North America.
+The Beat Childhood Cancer Research Consortium is made up of over 50 children's hospitals and research institutions in North America.